6-Days New York City Itinerary: the best traveler tips

 Sunset at Coney Island| ©Keith Michael

-Start the day with coffee in hand and head to the Brooklyn Bridge.
-Stroll over it, in a magical journey with the best views of Manhattan and the East River.
-You won't be able to stop taking pictures every step you take next to its towers with pointed arches.
+Start the day with a coffee in hand and head to the Brooklyn Bridge.
+Walk across it on a magical journey with the best views of Manhattan and the East River.
+You won't be able to stop taking photos with every step you take alongside its pointed arch towers.

-Take the time you need and enjoy the sound of the cars, the breeze of the river and the flashbacks you will have remembering your favorite movies.
-Your journey will culminate with your arrival in the borough of Brooklyn, where wonderful experiences await you.
+Take your time and enjoy the sound of the cars, the river breeze, and the flashbacks you'll have as you remember your favorite movies.
+Your journey will end when you arrive in Brooklyn, where wonderful experiences await you.

 Brooklyn Bridge Tour from Manhattan